 Is Premarital Counseling a way to be approved for marriage?

-The Premarital process is a facilitated opportunity where the couple can feel safe to share before each other and before the pastor the concerns and certain celebrations that will come with married life.
+The Premarital process is a facilitated opportunity where the couple can feel safe to share before each other and before the pastor or Carl, the concerns and certain celebrations that will come with married life.
 We want you to have a marriage in every way as meaningful and enriching as God designed it to be.

 Who we are as Christians is rooted in our baptism.
 Baptism is a clear, precious statement of God's grace.
 It is the act of God, not of man.
 In this sacred act, God places His name on people, not because we deserve it or made a decision for it.
 He does this because of who He is.
 For the Christian, baptism is the exodus (the departure) out of chaos into the order of the forgiven life and control of a loving Father.